sushmamangalapally/TOMFrontEndChallenge/readme.md

 3. Optimize and improve the code and layout where you see fit (and tell us how and why you did)
 4. Give any thoughts or commentary on your solution.
 What things would you optimize?
 If you could use libraries, what libraries would you use?

+[ x ] It takes a second or two to load the page.
+Let the user know that the page is still loading until the page renders.
+- line 22 - 24 in script.js

+[ x ] Use some kind of transition when removing a product from the page via the "X"
+- Use jQuery fadeOut to animates the opacity of the remove product
+- line 147 - 149 in script.js

+[ x ] Optimize and improve the code and layout where you see fit (and tell us how and why you did)
+- Improved accessibility by adding event clicker for the button (Remove product)
+- Truncate the string for product description for overlay functionality (line 78 - 93 in script.js)
+- Style modifications: changed background color, added box shadow

+[ x ] Give any thoughts or commentary on your solution.
+What things would you optimize?
+If you could use libraries, what libraries would you use?
+- I would React.js library to create components of each product-container class element to render images and other details.
+I would have used componentDidMount to use fetch promise method to json data and then set the state for the data.
+Then, I would render into ProductCard component.

 ## How to submit your results